t-mart/monoff/README.md

 <details>
   <summary>Adding a delay</summary>

   The default delay (50ms) is fine in most cases.
-But, if you want to add a delay to this shortcut, edit the `Target` value in its properties:
+But, if you want to change the delay to this shortcut, edit the `Target` value in its properties:

   ![edit shortcut arguments](/docs/shortcut-arguments.gif)